DFE-Digital/early-careers-framework/docs/source/ecf/how-to-guides.html.md

 }
 ```

-Note, providers should store the returned ECF participant declaration ID for management tasks.
+{inset-text}Note, providers should store the returned ECF participant declaration ID for management tasks.{/inset-text}

 ### Submit a declaration to notify DfE a participant has completed training